TCAP-AOSP/.github/profile/README.md

 # The CharcoalAOSP Project (TCAP)

-A passion custom ROM project based on the [Android Open Source Project](https://source.android.com), with a goal to best replicate the Google Pixel experience.
+Another passion custom ROM project based on the [Android Open Source Project](https://source.android.com), with a goal to best replicate the Google Pixel experience.

-Unlike many other ROM projects, TCAP wishes to stay inline with upstream with minimal external build hooks.
-Because of that, device support has been limited to Tensor Pixel devices only (ironic, right?).

 ## Current Status

-The CharcoalAOSP Project is considered **experimental**, with the latest / unreleased changes from Google.
+TCAP is considered **experimental**, with the latest / unreleased changes from Google.

 As of now, the latest branch is based on:
 - [Android 16 QPR2](https://android-developers.googleblog.com/2025/12/android-16-qpr2-is-released.html?m=1)